World Dream Bank

 - ++Silberman, Steve: Neurotribes

-- The best history of autism so far.
-Starts from its dual definers/discoverers: Asperger was really first, but he was a Viennese suppressed by the Nazis; his American rival Kanner gave Asperger zero credit, pretended he never heard of him, kept Asperger little-known here for decades.
+- The best history of autism I've found.
+Starts from its dual definers/discoverers: Asperger was really first, but he wrote in German and was suppressed by the Nazis; his American rival Kanner gave Asperger zero credit, pretended he never heard of him, and for decades kept Asperger little-known here.
 Kanner blamed career moms, insisted autism was rare, & offered little hope.
-For generations his views prevailed (with fraud Bruno Bettelheim's help) over Asperger's view (based NOT only on gifted autistics; whole spectrum from mild to severe) that autistics often flourish around sympathetic teachers & unprejudiced neurotypicals; you can't predict outcomes because many "symptoms" are just coping strategies that evaporate if stresses shrink or better tactics are learned.
+For generations his views prevailed (with fraud Bruno Bettelheim's help) over Asperger's view (based NOT only on gifted autistics; his patients covered the whole spectrum from mild to severe) that autistics can flourish, with sympathetic teachers & unprejudiced neurotypicals; you can't predict outcomes because many "symptoms" are just coping strategies that evaporate if toxins vanish, stresses shrink, or better tactics are learned.

 It pays to know your minority's roots.
 Terminology matters.